Unit tests: mocks, fakes and spies

 };

-I’m omitting the details on how to implement memory_spy
+I’m omitting the details on how to implement memory_spy, but imagine an

 object which intercepts heap memory allocations and deallocations for the